whitneyburton/portfolios/rubric.markdown

 A Turing student is able to demonstrate proficiency at programming in accordance with the module's content and expectations.
 If you were exempt from the assessment it's a *3*.

-* 4: Student achieved two or more "4s" on the assessment
+* 4: Student achieved two or more "4"s on the assessment (Module 3 requires three or more "4"s)
 * 3: Student achieved a "3" or better on each category of the assessment || excused from assessment
 * 2: Student earned one score below "3" on the assessment
 * 1: Student earned two or more scores below "3" on the assessment